CloudCannon/reader/README.md

 ### CloudCannon

-Set [global CloudCannon configuration](https://cloudcannon.com/documentation/edit/editing/configuration/#configuration) as top level keys in your `ssg-reader` configuration and they'll be copied across to `./_cloudcannon/info.json`.
+Set global [CloudCannon configuration](https://cloudcannon.com/documentation/edit/editing/configuration/#configuration) as top level keys in your `cloudcannon-reader` configuration and they'll be copied across to `./_cloudcannon/info.json`.

 CloudCannon then reads these in the app and applies them to your editing interface.
 These include: